Porvenir massacre: Alleged civil coup attempt

-After Morales' victory in the recall referendum, the Morales government claimed that right wing forces led by Ruben Costas, Mario Cossio, Leopoldo Fernandez and Ernesto Suarez rejected the result of the vote and in September 2008, and supported by Philip Goldberg they launched a civil coup d'état, seizing public building and airports in the Departments of Santa Cruz, Beni, Pando, Tarija; attacking government officials and Morales supporters, and calling for civil disobedience.
+After Morales' victory in the recall referendum, the Morales government claimed that right wing forces led by Ruben Costas, Mario Cossio, Leopoldo Fernandez and Ernesto Suarez rejected the result of the vote and, in September 2008, supported by Philip Goldberg, they launched a civil coup d'état, seizing public buildings and airports in the Departments of Santa Cruz, Beni, Pando, and Tarija, attacking government officials and Morales supporters, and calling for civil disobedience.
 This included the occupation of the National Institute for Agrarian Reform (INRA)'s Pando office.
 Campesinos, largely aligned with the Morales government, feared their recently granted land titles were at risk, although in fact they were safely stored in a military barracks.

 Event

 In the early hours of September 11, 2008, a group organized by the central government left Riberalta with the intention to reach Cobija.
 Pedro Oshiro and Alfredo Céspedes, two Cobija residents were on the path of said group.
 As a result of a series of confrontations, near the city of Cobija, at least a dozen individuals died that day.

 It was the most deadly act of political violence in Bolivia since 2003.
 The protesters were marching to the departmental capital of Cobija to protest departmental government actions during a national political crisis.
 An investigation by UNASUR found the massacre to be a crime against humanity.